lc443/spring-boot-login/README.md

 # spring-boot-login
-## Te application allows users to create account and login
+### The application allows users to create account and login